 If you had told me before I had children that picking the best travel stroller was such a big deal and that having multiple strollers isn’t weird, I wouldn’t have believed you.
-Now I know that if I had done a little bit of research from the beginning instead of following the trends, I would have saved so much time and money and ended up with the best travel stroller from the very beginning.
+Now I know that if I had done a little bit of research instead of following the trends, I would have saved so much time and money and ended up with the best travel stroller from the beginning.

-In order to help you save all that time and money, I’ve written this ultimate guide to help you choose the best travel stroller for your needs.
+To help you save all that time and money, I’ve written this ultimate guide to help you choose the best travel stroller for your needs.
 All of the honest reviews you will find below come from my personal experience as I have tested every stroller on this list (and more!).

 WHY TRUST ME?

 If you take a look at my stroller section of this blog you’ll notice that I have various reviews of strollers and stroller wagons.
-I have owned over 30 different travel strollers throughout my time as a parent and close to 60 strollers overall, as I constantly test new releases.
+I have owned over 45 different travel strollers throughout my time as a parent and close to 80 strollers overall, as I constantly test new releases.

 Most importantly, I test my strollers with actual children of different ages while many bigger sites test strollers without the kids looking at just functions (People’s Magazine actually admitted that they test strollers with sandbags, can you believe it?!), and we all know that many issues arise when kids are actually using the stroller.